someinfo/someinfo.github.io/_posts/2023-03-2-TekReckoning.md

 Don't believe me?
 [Here's a quick video I recorded that proves it](https://www.youtube.com/watch?v=Ufb07bHqZwk).
 Pay attention to the row numbers.
 You're more than welcome to verify it on your own.

 TekDek's first message back in chat was `2022-11-19 17:31:51	TekDek	such loyalty`.
 [It was before I wrote *"Here's TekDek,"* and before he knew what the commotion was all about](https://i.imgur.com/XtB2S8k.png).
 As shown, it's in the 475771st row of the chat logs.
-My rain message, `2022-11-19 16:27:29	wantingsomeinfofirst	!RAlNON @LEHXUS 6000` [is in the 474585th row](https://i.imgur.com/zw6kmgH.png), meaning that even if TekDek had scrolled all the way up the moment he returned to chat — *before he would even have a reason to so do* — he wouldn't have been able to find my rain — let alone the begging that preceded it — as there is a *1186* message gap between these two messages (475771-474585).
+My rain message, `2022-11-19 16:27:29	wantingsomeinfofirst	!RAlNON @LEHXUS 6000` [is in the 474585th row](https://i.imgur.com/zw6kmgH.png), meaning that even if TekDek had scrolled all the way up the moment he returned to chat — *before he would even have a reason to so do* — he wouldn't have been able to find my rain, let alone the begging that preceded it, as there is a *1186* message gap between these two messages (475771-474585).
 Oopsie. 🤡📸

 ### The main course: